 From India, Erode

-It appears that the matter is under investigation and yet to be committed to the Court.
-The particulars regarding the registration of FIR, etc., cannot be accessed through documents such as Aadhar.
+It appears that the matter is under investigation and has yet to be committed to the Court.
+The particulars regarding the registration of the FIR, etc., cannot be accessed through documents such as Aadhar.
 In a new employment scenario, there could be a problem if you are required to disclose information about criminal cases.

-However, in the strict legal sense, a criminal proceeding cannot be said to have been set in motion until the Police submit the final report and the Court frames the charges.
+However, in the strict legal sense, a criminal proceeding cannot be said to have been set in motion until the police submit the final report and the Court frames the charges.
 It is uncertain whether private employers apply the same rigor during the Background Verification (BGV) process.

 From India, Kochi

-However, in the strict legal sense, a criminal proceeding cannot be said to have been set in motion until the Police submit the final report and the Court frames the charges.
+However, in the strict legal sense, a criminal proceeding cannot be said to have been set in motion until the police submit the final report and the Court frames the charges.
 It is uncertain whether private employers apply the same rigor during the Background Verification (BGV) process.

 From India, Kochi